robertjchristian/MRC/MRC42.md

 # MRC 42

-## The Time Curve General Description MRC.
+## The Time Curve General Description MRC
 - The unified Time Curve principle.
 - The answer to "Life, the Universe and Everything" is Time.
 - How to making contributions accretive to Morpheus vs extractive.